MicrosoftDocs/win32/desktop-src/menurc/menuhelpid.md

 ---
 title: MENUHELPID structure
-description: Contains the final data written to the RT\_MENU resource for a menu or submenu if the resInfo member of the POPUPMENUITEM structure is set to MFR\_POPUP. ms.assetid: 'f17fdaaa-b37c-4902-bad4-a1181ffee9f9'
+description: Contains the final data written to the RT\_MENU resource for a menu or submenu if the resInfo member of the POPUPMENUITEM structure is set to MFR\_POPUP. ms.assetid: f17fdaaa-b37c-4902-bad4-a1181ffee9f9
+keywords:
-keywords: ["MENUHELPID structure Menus and Other Resources"]
+- MENUHELPID structure Menus and Other Resources
 topic_type:
 - apiref
 api_name:
 - MENUHELPID
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MENUHELPID structure